GoogleCloudPlatform/cloud-bigtable-examples/README.md

 ## Java
 * [Simple-CLI](java/simple-cli) - A simple command line interface for Cloud Bigtable that shows you how to do basic operations with the native HBase API
-* [Hello World](java/hello-world) - A minimal application that demonstrates using the native HBase API to create a temporary table, write some rows, read them back and clean up.
+* [Hello World](java/hello-world) - A minimal application that demonstrates using the native HBase API to create a temporary table, write some rows, read them back and clean up
 * [Import HBase Sequence files](java/dataflow-import-examples) Import HBase sequence files directly to Cloud Bigtable using Dataflow.
 * [Dataproc Wordcount using Map/Reduce](java/wordcount-mapreduce) - How to load data to Cloud Bigtable using Dataproc on GCE
 * [Managed VM Bigtable-Hello on GAE](java/managed-vm-gae) - Accessing Cloud Bigtable from a Managed VM / JSON Upload / Download